Computability and Beltrami fields in Euclidean space: Introduction

-In the constructions of stationary solutions of the Euler equations in~\cite{CMPP1, CMPP2} the Riemannian metric varies, adapted to the (underlying) contact geometry.
+In the constructions of stationary solutions of the Euler equations in~\cite{CMPP1, CMPP2} the Riemannian metric is deformed, adapted to the (underlying) contact geometry.
 Some of these deformations are controlled using sophisticated techniques such as the $h$-principle, or realizing Turing complete diffeomorphisms of the disk as Poincar\'{e} return maps of Reeb flows.
 This can make the metric very intricate in certain regions.
 Time-dependent solutions of the Euler equations exhibiting different complex behaviors are also constructed in~\cite{T2, T3, TdL, CMP2}, but again they make use of non-canonical metrics.
-In particular, the solutions of the Euler equations obtained in~\cite{CMPP1,CMPP2,CMP2} can be regarded as ``non-physical'' Turing complete flows.
+In particular, the solutions of the Euler equations obtained in~\cite{CMPP1,CMPP2,CMP2} {model Turing complete fluid flows for non-Euclidean metrics}.
 Understanding the Riemannian properties of these metrics can be challenging, and these techniques fail when trying to obtain Turing complete solutions in Euclidean space.

-In this work, we fill this gap establishing the existence of a Turing complete Beltrami field in $\mathbb R^3$, thus obtaining a universal Turing machine simulated by a $3$-dimensional steady fluid flow in Euclidean space.
+In this work, we fill this gap establishing the existence of a Turing complete Beltrami field in $\mathbb R^3$.
+Accordingly, we obtain a universal Turing machine simulated by a $3$-dimensional steady fluid flow in Euclidean space, {which is the usual context of mathematical hydrodynamics}.
 The techniques of proof are completely different from those applied in~\cite{CMPP1,CMPP2}.
 Specifically, this is our main result:

 \begin{theorem} There exists a Beltrami field $u$ in $\mathbb R^3$ that can simulate a universal Turing machine (i.e., the field is Turing complete). \end{theorem}

 A comparison between Theorem~\ref{th.main} and the main result in~\cite{CMPP2} is in order.
 As mentioned earlier, the field $\widetilde u$ constructed in~\cite{CMPP2} is a Beltrami field on $\mathbb R^3$ for some Riemannian metric, which is not the canonical one.
 In contrast, the vector field $u$ in Theorem~\ref{th.main} is Beltrami with respect to the Euclidean metric.
 However, while the universal Turing machine is simulated by the flow of $\widetilde u$ restricted to a compact invariant set of $\mathbb R^3$, all the Turing machine computations of $u$ occur on an invariant set that is non-compact (and contained in the plane $\{z=0\}$).
 Accordingly, the non-compactness of $\mathbb R^3$ is crucially used in the proof of Theorem~\ref{th.main}.
 In particular, $\widetilde u$ has finite energy ($L^2$-norm), which is not the case of $u$.